-The Department of Land Use and Transportation Planning (LUTP) provides the regional framework to connect land use to transportation systems, respond to population growth, preserve the environment, and sustain economic prosperity.
-San Diego Forward: The Regional Plan is a long-range plan that is a blueprint for a sustainable future for the San Diego region, and envisions a more sustainable future that includes new investment in the region’s transportation system, preservation of more open space areas to preserve natural habitat, reliance on renewable energy, and planning for and adapting to a changing climate in the San Diego Region.
+The Department of Land Use and Transportation Planning (LUTP) coordinates the development of San Diego Forward: The Regional Plan (Plan), a framework that connects land use to transportation systems, responds to population growth, preserves the environment, and sustains economic prosperity.
+The Plan is a long-range blueprint for a sustainable future for the San Diego region that includes new investments in the transportation system, conservation of more open space areas to preserve natural habitat, reliance on renewable energy, and planning for and adapting to climate change in the region.

-The Environmental Planning team provides expertise to the agency by leading the environmental review, permitting, and regulatory compliance activities for the SANDAG Capital Improvement Program, as well as conducting the environmental review for agency planning programs, the most notable of which is San Diego Forward: The Regional Plan.
-The 2019 Regional Plan is currently underway and The Plan and the Environmental Impact Report (EIR) are scheduled for final consideration by the SANDAG Board of Directors in October 2019.
+The Environmental Planning team provides expertise by leading the environmental review, permitting, and regulatory compliance activities for the SANDAG Capital Improvement Program, as well as conducting the environmental review for planning programs.
+Preparation of the 2019 Regional Plan is currently underway, and the Plan along with the Environmental Impact Report (EIR) are scheduled for final consideration by the SANDAG Board of Directors in Spring 2020.

-This position is ideal for a planning professional with a strong interest in furthering their expertise in CEQA review for a high-profile, long-range regional plan.
+These positions are ideal for planning professionals with a strong interest in furthering their expertise in regional environmental planning, project implementation, and environmental compliance.
 We anticipate significant career development will occur while working on the types of duties and responsibilities described below and through mentoring and close collaboration with senior staff.
 Examples of primary responsibilities may include:

 Experience and Qualifications

-Numerous factors contribute to an individual’s ability to be successful in any given role.
-For this position, we are searching for a candidate with an aptitude for analytical thinking and problem solving, who is responsible, organized, and demonstrates initiative.
+For these positions, we are searching for candidates who have a strong technical background and an aptitude for analytical thinking and problem solving, who are responsible, organized, and demonstrate initiative.
 Excellent communication skills, the ability to work collaboratively, and the use of sound judgment are important.